CrunchyData/postgres-operator/docs/content/installation/_index.md

 weight: 40
 ---

-There are several different ways to install and deploy the [PostgreSQL Operator](https://www.crunchydata.com/developers/download-postgres/containers/postgres-operator) based upon your use case.
+There are several different ways to install and deploy the [PGO, the Postgres Operator](https://www.crunchydata.com/developers/download-postgres/containers/postgres-operator) based upon your use case.

-For the vast majority of use cases, we recommend using the [PostgreSQL Operator Installer]({{< relref "/installation/postgres-operator.md" >}}), which uses the `pgo-deployer` container to set up all of the objects required to run the PostgreSQL Operator.
+For the vast majority of use cases, we recommend using the [Postgres Operator Installer]({{< relref "/installation/postgres-operator.md" >}}), which uses the `pgo-deployer` container to set up all of the objects required to run the PostgreSQL Operator.